dragonfly-science/cookiecutter-dragonfly-report/README.md

-A cookiecutter template for starting a dragonfly report
+Starting a new dragonfly report
 =======================================================

-Use this template if you want to start a new report.
-This will produce a skeleton directory, with a standard structure that is suitable for latex and knitr projects in the dragonfly style.
+Use this template to start a new report.
+This will produce a skeleton directory, with a standard structure that is suitable for `latex` and `knitr` projects in the dragonfly style.

 ## Making a skeleton